ZeynabLiraki/listmanager/README.md

 📝 ListManager

-A lightweight and modular TypeScript class built with jQuery and styled using Bootstrap, which allows dynamic management of a to-do list.
-Users can add, remove, get and clear items easily via keyboard or mouse interaction.Bundled using Webpack for efficient development and deployment.
+ListManager is a lightweight, modular TypeScript class built with jQuery and styled using Bootstrap, designed to dynamically manage a to-do list.
+Users can easily add, remove, retrieve, and clear items via keyboard or mouse interactions.
+The project is bundled using Webpack for efficient development and deployment.

-This project demonstrates clean UI integration, accessibility, best practices, and simple state management for list items.
+This project demonstrates clean UI integration, accessibility features, best practices, and simple state management for list items.

 ## 📚 Table of Contents